Vital Reds Review: Does Gundry MD’s Polyphenol Blend Work?

 Vital Reds was one of the first supplements on the market specifically focused on polyphenols.
 It has a sweet berry flavor and is free of soy, lectins, gluten, sugar and artificial sweeteners.

-What’s in this red superfruit powder though and does a detailed investigation support the claims on Dr. Gundry’s site?
+What’s in this red superfood powder though and does a detailed investigation support the claims on Dr. Gundry’s website?

-Bacillus coagulans, Lactobacillus acidophilus, Bifidobacterium lactis, Lactobacillus reuteri.
+Bacillus coagulans, Lactobacillus acidophilus, Bifidobacterium lactis, Lactobacillus reuteri - Fructooligosaccharides (FOS): 250 mg

 Supplement Facts

-What I Like About Dr. Gundry’s Red Powder
+What I Like About Dr. Gundry’s Polyphenol Powder

 1. High Antioxidant Polyphenols